andres-munoz/SummerSchool-SmartWeb/README.md

 ### Running the Application
 The project is a standard Maven project.
 To run it from the command line, use `mvnw` (Windows) or `./mvnw` (Mac and Linux), then open http://localhost:8080 in your browser.

 You can also import the project into your preferred IDE as you would with any Maven project.
 Read more about how to import Vaadin projects into different IDEs (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).
+Then you can run the Application class.

 ### Project Structure
+- The `pom.xml` file in the root directory contains the Maven dependencies and build configuration.
+- The `src/main/resources` directory contains the application properties and static resources.
+- The `src/main/frontend` contains custom CSS styles.
-- `MainLayout.java` in `src/main/java` contains the navigation configuration (i.e., the sidebar/top bar and main menu).
-This configuration uses App Layout.
+- The `src/main/java` directory contains the Java source code of the application.
+  - The `es.uca.summerschool.smartwebapp` package is the root package of the application.
-- The `views` package in `src/main/java` contains the server-side Java views of your application.
+  - The `views` package contains the Vaadin views of the application.
-- The `views` folder in `src/main/frontend` contains the client-side JavaScript views of your application.
+  - The `services` package contains the service classes that implement the business logic of the application.
+  - The `data` package contains the entity classes and the Spring Data repositories used by the application.
-- The `themes` folder in `src/main/frontend` contains custom CSS styles.
+  - The `security` package contains the security configuration classes.
+  - The `controllers` package contains the REST controllers for the application.

 ## Useful Links
 - [Spring](https://spring.io)